How to choose the right dry top for Canoeing and Kayaking

 What are you going to be using it for?The type of paddling, the paddling environment and prevailing conditions are the first things to consider when looking for a cag.
 How wet are you going to get?
 What is the weather doing?
 How hard am I going to paddling?

-Touring & Recreational cags are designed for calmer inland waters or the sea.
-Constructed from light weight or mid weight waterproof materials typically you’ll find these cags have more comfortable looser seals around the neck and wrists although some will have latex wrist seals.
+Touring & Recreational jackets are designed for calmer inland waters or the sea.
+Constructed from light weight or mid weight waterproof materials typically you’ll find they have more comfortable looser seals around the neck and wrists although some will have latex wrist seals.
 Generally featuring either a Velcro or zipped collar (sometimes both) and Velcro adjustable wrist seals to allow for ventilation and to make it easier to get the cag on and off.
 While these seals don’t keep out the water as well as the ones on a white water cag they will cope with spray, rain and wind really well.
 You will also find features like hoods, pockets and reflective elements relatively common.

 Competition cags such as used for Slalom paddling share many of the same features of a white water cag but tend to be closer fitting, made from light weight fabrics and mainly only feature a ‘semi dry’ neoprene neck seal.
 In order to reduce overall kit weight and reduce the amount of restrictive layers a paddler has to wear typically they will be a ‘cag deck’ or ‘top deck’ with a spray deck sewn directly into the cag.